 - Tony Randall.
 The late Odd Couple star was fastidious and prissy in real life, too.
 Yet the singing, dancing, opera-loving actor was married to the same woman for fifty years until her death in 1992, then spent the last decade of his life with his second, much-younger wife, who bore him two children.
 I read Randall's showbiz memoir Which Reminds Me, and despite the bawdy tales and catty gossip therein, the book is undeniably written from a straight man's point of view.

 - Harvey Korman.
 Yep, the giggling Carol Burnett Show regular, regardless of his swishy demeanor on screen, was married twice and had four children.

 - Jonathan Harris.
 What?
 The actor who played the astoundingly queeny Dr. Smith on TV's Lost in Space was heterosexual?
 It's hard to believe, especially when you learn that Harris also enjoyed needlepoint, gourmet cooking, and opera.
 But he married his high school sweetheart in 1938 and stayed with her until his death in 2002.
 They had one son.

-- Calvin Klein.
+- Christian Lacroix.
 As with ballet dancers and choreographers, there's no rule that male fashion designers have to be gay.
-Case in point: Klein, and other big names like Christian Lacroix, Oscar de la Renta, Tommy Hilfiger, and Ralph Lauren.
+Case in point: Lacroix, and other big names like Oscar de la Renta, Tommy Hilfiger, and Ralph Lauren.

 - Michael Jackson.
 For years, it was rumored that the King of Pop was also the King of Molesting Little Boys.
 It was hard to find someone who didn't believe that Jackson was a closeted homosexual and unrepentant pederast.
 Almost immediately after his untimely death in 2009, however, the narrative changed, as people reclaimed their old fandom and began to question those rumors.
-Indeed, all evidence now suggests that, whatever Jackson's issues may have been, he was still attracted to grown women.
+Indeed, evidence now suggests that, whatever Jackson's issues were, he was still attracted to grown women.